Temavrix/NexaView/README.md

 NexaView Changelogs:-

 QUALITY UPDATE:-

-1. Redis Cloud has been added to our tech stack under Project Wrapspeed.
-2. Redis database will now assist users to load most frequently used News Categories and locations (Soon to be upgraded to other features).
+1. REDIS Updates:-
+1.1 With the Successful implementation of Redis for News
+    Headlines we have expanded it to now help users get Current Weather and Forecast
-3. Removed the need for users to register GNewsAPI.
+1.2 Removed the need for users to register for GNewsAPI and
+    OpenWeatherApi.

+2. Multi-Factor Authentication:-
+2.1 Added the option for users to Authenticate using
+    their google account to sign up and login.
+2.2 Improved Sign-up and Login page.

+3. UI/UX Changes:-
-4. Improved styling and layout across various components.
+3.1 Improved styling and responsiveness across various components.

+NOTE: README.md Will be updated in the next update

 Code Checks Manifest:-
 All Checks Status: ✅